m-mizutani/masq/README.md

 ## Limitations

+Due to Go's reflection constraints, certain types cannot be properly handled by `masq`.
+These types will not appear in log outputs.

-### ❌ Maps with unexported value types
+### ❌ Maps with unexported or un-interfaceable types

-Due to Go's reflection API limitations, `masq` cannot properly clone maps that have unexported types as values.
-This includes both direct unexported types and pointers to unexported types.
+Due to Go's reflection API limitations, `masq` cannot properly clone maps in the following cases:

+1. **Maps with unexported key or value types**: When the map's key or value type is defined in another package and not exported.
+2. **Maps containing un-interfaceable keys or values**: Even with exported types, some values may not be accessible via `CanInterface()` due to how they were created or their context.

 For example:

 ```go
 type privateData struct {